PGallagher69/BeginningLaravel/SetupInstructions/Laravel/laravel-9.md

 ### Views:

-Views contain the HTML which is rendered by the user's browser.

-Views are typically stored in the "_\resources\views_" directory.
+Views contain the HTML which is rendered by the user's browser and are typically stored in the "_\resources\views_" directory.

 You can find more information on Views here;